xxittysnxx/gomoku-ai/README.md

-# gomoku-ai
+# Gomoku-AI
-This is the project from the course Logic for Computer Science at National Chengchi University in Spring 2021
+This is a National Chengchi Univercity Logic for Computer Science Project using Prolog.

+## Run the code

+Run the code

+    swipl fp.pl

+Run with sample

+    swipl fp.pl < 1.in